The Citation Economy: Earning Mentions in AI Answers

 What is a citation in AI search?

 A citation is a mention of your brand inside an AI-generated answer, the answer-engine equivalent of the link in traditional SEO.
-When an AI names your brand as a credible option for a buyer's question, you have earned a citation, which is the rising unit of value in the answer layer.
+When an AI names your brand as a credible option for a buyer's question, you have earned one, and it is the rising unit of value in the answer layer.

 How much is an AI citation worth?

-Brands cited inside an AI Overview earn about 35 percent more organic clicks than brands that rank below but are not cited.
-The citation also reaches the roughly 58.5 percent of searchers who never click, and it carries a trust premium because it reads as a recommendation from a tool the buyer chose to consult rather than an ad.
+Brands cited inside an AI Overview earn about 35 percent more organic clicks than brands that rank below but go uncited.
+A citation also reaches the roughly 58.5 percent of searchers who never click, and it carries a trust premium, because it reads as a recommendation from a tool the buyer chose to consult.

 How do I earn citations in AI answers?

-You earn citations by being the clearest, most credible, most corroborated answer rather than by outreach.
-Three forces drive it: answer quality and clarity, structural legibility through schema, and consensus across the third-party sources answer engines trust.
-Work all three deliberately on your category's key buyer questions.
+You get citations by being a genuinely better answer than the alternatives.
+Outreach does not do it.
+Three forces drive citation: answer quality and clarity, structural legibility through schema, and consensus across the third-party sources answer engines trust.
+Work all three on the buyer questions that matter in your category.

 Will my existing link equity get me cited?

 Not reliably.
-A brand can be link-rich and citation-poor, because answer engines assess the clarity, specificity, and corroboration of your information rather than counting links.
-Budget that bought link dominance does not transfer cleanly, which makes the citation economy a more level field for companies with real substance.
+Answer engines assess the clarity, specificity, and corroboration of your information rather than counting links, so a brand can be link-rich yet uncited.
+Budget that bought link dominance does not carry over cleanly, which makes the citation economy a more level field for companies with real substance.

 Sources